-- 4. From the menu at the top of the page, select SWITCHING.
-The QOS page displays. - From the menu on the left, select VLAN.
-The VLAN page displays. - 6.
-In the table in the right pane, click the VLAN that you want to change (you can click anywhere in the row for the VLAN). - 7.
+- 6. In the table in the right pane, click the VLAN that you want to change (you can click anywhere in the row for the VLAN). - 7.
 Click the EDIT button. - 8.
 Change the VLAN settings as needed: - In the VLAN Name field, enter a name from 1 to 14 characters.

 You cannot change the VLAN ID.
-If you need to change the VLAN ID, delete the VLAN and create a new VLAN with another VLAN ID. - Select the port tags and whether ports are members of the VLAN through a combination of the following actions: - Click the T button for an individual port to make the port a tagged member of the VLAN. - Click the U button for an individual port to make the port an untagged member of the VLAN. - Click the E button for an individual port to exclude the port from the VLAN. - Click the Tag All link to make all ports tagged members of the VLAN. - Click the Untag All link to make all ports untagged members of the VLAN. - Click the Exclude All link to exclude ports from the VLAN. - 9.
+If you need to change the VLAN ID, delete the VLAN and create a new VLAN with another VLAN ID.

+- Use a combination of the following options to select port tags and set whether ports are members of the VLAN: - T: Make the port a tagged member of the VLAN. - $\circ$ U: Make the port an untagged member of the VLAN. - E: Exclude the port from the VLAN. - Tag All: Make all ports tagged members of the VLAN. - Untag All: Make all ports untagged members of the VLAN. - Exclude All: Exclude ports from the VLAN. - 9.
 Click the APPLY button.